nagoya-forester/website/README.md

 # **NagoyaCityForesterClub Website**

-This is the repository for the main [NagoyaForester website](https://nagoya-forester.or.jp).
+This is the repository for the main [NagoyaCityForesterClub website](https://nagoya-forester.or.jp).

 This site is built with [Gatsby](https://gatsbyjs.org).